-The permanent earth installed on the pipeline was subjected to earth resistance testing as required.
+Each of the two permanent earths installed on the pipeline were subjected to earth resistance testing as required.
 Testing was conducted via the 2 pin Meggar Earth Testing procedure to remote earth in accordance with AS1768.

-BRISBANE CITY COUNCIL LOGAN CITY TRUNK MAIN · WACOL SECTION CATHODIC PROTECTION COMMISSIONING REPORT APRIL 1995 Date: 18/4/95
+BRISSANE CITY COUNCIL LOGAN CITY TRUNK MAIN - ANSTEAD SECTION CATHODIC PROTECTION COMMISSIONING REPORT APRIL 1995 Date: 18/4/95